Production of percussion shows and workshops

 FOR TEACHERS

-We are available for drumming workshops all over the world!
+We are available for drumming workshops and performances throughout Canada, USA and in the world!

 Participants will enjoy building communication skills as they realize that, to produce a harmonious performance, they need to listen and engage one another to achieve synchronicity, coordination, discipline, and focus in executing a group performance.
 Teachers will leave the workshop with new creative ideas (songs, rhythm games, body percussion, and drum circle facilitation techniques) and educational materials adapted to each age group that will stimulate and enrich children’s lives!

-What is more powerful than music to inspire a children’s activities?
+What is more powerful than music to inspire children’s activities?

-With traditional drums, percussion instruments from around the world, and “home-grown” instruments: buckets, sticks, plastic bowls, jars/bags of rice or beans, and spoons artistic director, Louise Raymond guides participants through rhythms, and songs in different languages: English, French, Spanish and African dialects, as well as stories, dance and games activities.
+With traditional drums, percussion instruments from around the world, and “home-grown” instruments: buckets, sticks, plastic bowls, jars/bags of rice or beans, and spoons artistic director, Louise Raymond guides participants through rhythms, and songs in different languages: English, French, Spanish and African dialects, as well as stories, dance and games activities using a unique improvisation technique.

 The workshop culminates with sample improvisational activities that create a rich learning environment for children.